colmcallan/Milestone-project-3/README.md

 - Secured user log in/registration for users and lock content in terms of who can edit and delete recipes.
 As i haven't had any expoosure to this functionality I wasn't capable of implementing it.

-- Logging vital system info and app info upon crashes or 404's, by this I mean we could find out what request.path they was on for 404's or for system error we could have the debug report be logged to a file and send to the site admin so that any system errors can be captured
+- A fully working shopping cart for items to be purchased by users.

-- AJAX functionality on the front-end.
+- Like buttons if a user (if registered) likes the recipes and add this as a filter option.

-##### Why I built 'Recipe Manager | Cookbook'
+##### Why I built 'CookBook | Cookbook Website'

 The main reasoning behind the project was inspired by Code Institute as the brief was to create a cookbook type project.
 ---